Alan Gustafson: 1997–2004: Engineer

 In 1997, he left the team after becoming the crew chief of Andy Houston's Late Model Stock Car and NASCAR Craftsman Truck Series team, which was owned by Addington Racing.
 Gustafson won several races in the Late Model Stock Car Series, while they only participated in a few Truck Series events.
-One year later he became team engineer for Diamond Ridge Motorsports in the Busch Series (now NASCAR Xfinity Series).
+One year later he became team engineer for Diamond Ridge Motorsports in the Busch Series (now NASCAR O'Reilly Auto Parts Series).
 While at the team, he recorded several pole positions and wins.
 In 1999, he left the team to help his friend Foster in the Busch Series, which they only qualified for one race, which they finished 34th.
 Afterward, Gustafson was employed at Hendrick Motorsports to become the 5 car's shock specialist.
 While there, the team earned three top-five finishes and six top-tens.
 One year later, with Terry Labonte the driver, the team recorded one top-five and three top-tens, as Gustafson remained the shock specialist.

 In 2002, he became the lead engineer for the 5 car.
 He remained the same for the next three years, which he collected one victory at Darlington Raceway, five top-fives and 19 top-tens.

 2005–present: Crew chief

 2005–2010: Hendrick No. 5 car

 Before the 2005 season, he was announced as the crew chief for the 5 car, driven by Kyle Busch.
 In the same year, the team won the pole position for the second race of the season, as well as one victory and a 20th place points finish.
-During the 2006 and 2007 seasons, he recorded at least one win in each of the seasons, two Chase for the Sprint Cup appearances, with a best points finish of 5th in 2007.
+During the 2006 and 2007 seasons, he recorded at least one win in each of the seasons, two Chase for the Sprint Cup appearances, with a best points finish of fifth in 2007.
 In 2009, Mark Martin became the driver for the team.
 In the season, they recorded five wins, and a second-place finish in points.
 Martin remained the driver in 2010.